qperfect-io/MimiqDemos/KPZ/kpz.md

-# MIMIQ demo - KPZ Universality and the Heisenberg XXZ model
+# MIMIQ demo - The Heisenberg XXZ Model and KPZ Universality
 QPerfect 2025 https://qperfect.io/

 The interactive version of this demo can be found at https://github.com/qperfect-io/MimiqDemos/blob/main/KPZ/kpz.ipynb

 ## Introduction and context
 At the forefront of computational physics lies the "many-body problem" - a class of challenges that describe the behavior of matter and materials.
 This problem is not only one of the most computationally demanding in physics but is also likely to be the first arena where quantum computers demonstrate superiority over classical ones.
 For quantum simulation, a quantum advantage is achieved when a quantum computer can compute relevant quantities (e.g., magnetism, universal critical exponents) with a precision and accuracy better than any known classical methods.